 ● They sure pushed Cindy Bear early.
 I don’t believe she had appeared on screen in any cartoons at this point; “Acrobatty Yogi” aired during the week of April 17, 1961.
 Only two shorts were made with her in the 1960-61 season.

 ● Judging by the Yogi Bear Show DVD that came out several years ago, “Oinks and Boinks” was the first Yogi cartoon to air on his own series.
 But that couldn’t have been the case, according to Top Cel.
 “Oinks and Boinks” was animated by Don Patterson, not one of the three animators listed above.
-I haven’t found any newspapers which give a line-up for the first Yogi show.
+I’ve found one newspaper which is specific about the first Yogi show.
+The Philadelphia Inquirer TV column of February 14, 1961 mentions Snagglepuss’ segment was pre-empted for the Snooper and Blabber cartoon “Zoom Zoom Blabber,” which was animated by La Verne Harding.
+It doesn’t reveal the other cartoons.
 If you look at the DVD that shows the “Yogi Bear Show” end titles, all you’ll see is gang credits and no mention of Brad Case at all, though he most definitely animated on the show.

 ● It’s a surprise to read Dan Gordon left Hanna-Barbera.
 He had been at the studio since it opened in 1957.
 He returned in time for the creation of the Magilla Gorilla in 1964.
 Gordon’s name doesn’t appear on titles for either “Top Cat” or “The Jetsons.”
 O’Brien, by the way, had freelanced at H-B before moving on to UPA to work on the abysmal Dick Tracys and TV Magoos.
 And Mike Lah’s background should be known to readers here.